burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2) Prefer *composition*(another term is *inclusion*) over class inheritance.
 With delegation (another term is *use*), the composition becomes as powerful a concept as an inheritance.

-3) Type *parametrization* after inheritance and composition, is one more way to solve a problem in the OOP style.
+3) The *type parametrization* after inheritance and composition is one more way to solve a problem in the OOP style.

 4) The patterns can be useful when reorganizing reusable software.